Beehiiv vs Substack

 Beehiiv is multi-stream friendly

 Beehiiv fits freelancers who monetize through sponsorships, products, or services, and use a newsletter as a lead pipeline.
+Its partner program can be upside once you have traction (see Beehiiv partner program).

 Freelancer reality check: For many freelancers, the “newsletter → clients” path is easier than “newsletter → paid subs” in the first 3–6 months.